- 1.1. I need a visa to speak at the conference

 - 4.6.
 What is an e-poster and how does it work?

 - 5.1.
-Once I submit abstract(s) do I need to pay the registration fee or am I already registered?
+Once I have submitted an abstract, do I need to pay the registration fees or am I already registered?

 - 5.2.
-What are the different types of speakers the conference receives?
+What are the different types of speakers?

 - 6.1.
-How do I get my Certificate of Attendance to the conference?
+How do I obtain my certificate of attendance?

 - 6.3.
 How can I get my CME credits?